Close Menu

 Image: Unsophisticook

-Popsicle Christmas decoration
+Popsicle Christmas Decoration

 You can make a festive Popsicle stick craft window easily with just a few simple materials.
-The main task is to glue up the Popsicle stick in a good-looking way.
+The main task is to glue the Popsicle stick in a good-looking way.
 You can also use fabric and other decorations for elegance.
 See the full tutorial at Little Bins for Little Hands.

-Popsicle Christmas decoration
+Popsicle DIY Christmas decoration

 Image: Little Bins for Little Hands